zonneplan/KiBot/README.md

 **Important for KiCad 6 users**:
 - Only the code in the git repo supports KiCad 6 (no stable release yet)
-- The docker images taget `ki6` has KiCad 6, but you need to use the KiBot from the repo, not the one in the images.
+- The docker images target `ki6` has KiCad 6, but you need to use the KiBot from the repo, not the one in the images.
 - The docker image with KiCad 6 and KiBot that supports it is tagged as `dev_k6`
 - The GitHub action with KiCad 6 support is tagged as `v1_k6`
 - When using KiCad 6 you must migrate the whole project and pass the migrated files to KiBot.